digiquest-dev/HTML-Bow-Tie-Diagrams/README.md

 This system uses JavaScript and CSS to support visual diagramming, tooltips, and local note-taking.
 It does **not transmit any data**, does **not access NHS systems or patient-identifiable information**, and contains **no tracking** or analytics of any kind.

 All interaction stays on your device, and any notes are saved or loaded manually using your browser.
-If you work within an NHS setting, you may wish to ask a local IT or governance contact to review the included files (`assets/btdscripts07.js` and `assets/btdstyles07.css`) before use.
+If you work within an Healthcare setting, you may wish to ask a local IT or governance contact to review the included files (`assets/btdscripts07.js` and `assets/btdstyles07.css`) before use.
 These files are openly provided and are safe to inspect.

 #### For Technical and Clinical Safety Reviewers